 Winter time is here and if you might be wondering how to say Merry Christmas in Croatian, or maybe how to say “Happy New Year” or use some other winter-related words in Croatian in order to impress your friends or soul mate.
-And I am here to help you with today’s article.
+I am here to help you with all that!

-But let’s not waste any time and let’s check out the main things you need to know for the winter holidays, then a few extras to help you really blow away your Croatian friends!
+But let’s not waste any time and let’s check out the main things you need to know how to say during the winter holidays, then a few extras to help you really impress your friends from Croatia.

 How to say Merry Christmas in Croatian

-You have two ways of saying it, with the most common being Sretan Bozic. (the first word is easy to pronounce, but the second is something like “bo-jee-ch”)
+You have two ways of saying it, with the most common being Sretan Bozic. (the first word is easy to pronounce – as written, but the second is something like “bo-jee-ch”)

 There is another way of saying Merry Christmas, and some people believe that it is “more” Croatian to do so: Cestit Bozic.

 We won’t go into debates now regarding which is more “Croat” than the other.
 Pick any that sounds better to you – your trying will still be appreciated.

 But if you want to play it as safe as possible, you should say Merry Christmas like this: Cestit Bozic!

 If you want to be more “politically correct” and don’t risk to wish a Merry Christmas to somebody that might not celebrate it, you can say Sretni Blagdani.
 This basically meas “Happy Holidays” or “Season’s Greetings”.